Suburb overview

 Run the numbers on a Risdon Park South property

-Create free account →Capital-growth expectations for Risdon Park South are modest for 2026 — incomes 11% below the SA median of $80,964 and a population of 2,230 suggest gains will lag headline metro markets.
-Rental coverage runs at ~62% of the typical mortgage ($802/month rent vs $1,300/month repayment), leaving a manageable top-up for most investors.
-The EquitySight investment score of 32/100 places Risdon Park South in the lower tier of Australian suburbs we profile, and overall investor sentiment is cautious heading into the second half of 2026.
+Capital-growth expectations for Risdon Park South are modest for 2026 — incomes 11% below the SA median of $80,964 and a population of 2,230 suggest gains will lag headline metro markets.
+At the 2021 Census, rental coverage ran at ~62% of the typical mortgage ($802/month rent vs $1,300/month repayment), leaving a manageable top-up for most investors.
+Verify against current rents and rates.
+Overall investor sentiment for Risdon Park South is cautious heading into the second half of 2026, based on its income, rent and mortgage profile relative to the South Australia median.

-Risdon Park South scores 32/100 on our EquitySight investment framework — a weak rating.
-That score is driven by a population of 2,230, median household income of $72,020/year and median weekly rent of $185.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Risdon Park South suits you depends on your strategy, but the fundamentals are concrete: a population of 2,230, a median household income of $72,020/year and median weekly rent of $185.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

-The main demand drivers in Risdon Park South are a median household income of $72,020/year, a dwelling mix that is 76% separate houses, roughly 1 schools and 1 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Risdon Park South are a median household income of $72,020/year, a dwelling mix that is 76% separate houses.
+Together these shape both owner-occupier and tenant demand.

 Risdon Park South has a usual resident population of approximately 2,230, compared with a South Australia suburb median of 3,699 — placing it in the lower half of the state's suburbs by size.
 Population is the clearest proxy for market depth: more residents mean more transactions and typically a shorter average days-on-market on resale.